4/29/2025

 Ryan Tomasello

+Hi, Ron.
 Thanks for taking the questions.
-I wanted to double click on multifamily.
-I guess can you help us understand what's driving the growth decel in the second quarter to 10% and your confidence in the implied acceleration in the back half a year?
-Does that make any benefit at all from the Salesforce investments and considering the incentives you called out for prioritizing property growth?
+I wanted to double-click on multifamily.
+I guess Can you help us understand what's driving the growth you saw in the second quarter to 10% and your confidence in the implied acceleration of the back half of the year?
+And does that bake in any benefit at all from the Salesforce investments and considering the incentives you called out for prioritizing property growth?
 How should we consider the evolution there on pricing versus property count?
-Lastly, on bookings, I don't think we got any color on apartments bookings in the quarter, so anything you're willing to provide there would be helpful.
+And then just lastly, on bookings, I don't think we got any color on apartments bookings in the quarter, so anything you're willing to provide there would be helpful.

 speaker